-We talked to Morten Bremild, CEO and Founder of Anyware Solutions about all-in-One smart room solution and here is what he said about it.
+Morten Bremild, CEO and Founder of Anyware Solutions tells us about the all-in-One smart room solution.

 First of all, how are you and your family doing in these COVID-19 times?